CinRC/A-Beluga-Formalization-of-CCSKP/README.md

 # Overview
 This repository contains the source code for the paper "A Formalization of the Reversible Concurrent Calculus CCSK<sup>P</sup> in Beluga", accepted at [ICE 2025](https://ice-workshop.github.io/).
+The artifact is also available in [Zenodo](https://doi.org/10.5281/zenodo.15660906).
 Below are install and usage instructions.

 The `code\` repository provides an overview of the files and a paper-to-artifact table.
 The `.github\workflows\` repository contains a workflow that can be built to automatically check the code. ![Build status](https://github.com/CinRC/Beluga_implementation/actions/workflows/build.yaml/badge.svg)